department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 <div class="va-introtext">

-If you have a disability that was caused—or made worse—by your active military service, you may be able to get disability benefits from VA.
+If you have a disability that was caused—or made worse—by your active-duty service, you may be able to get disability benefits from VA.
 Find out if you can get financial support and other benefits like health care.

 </div>